Foreign relations of India: West

 India and the Arab states of the Persian Gulf enjoy strong cultural and economic ties.
 This is reflected in the fact that more than 50% of the oil consumed by India comes from the Persian Gulf countries and Indian nationals form the largest expatriate community in the Arabian peninsula.
 The annual remittance by Indian expatriates in the region amounted to US$20 billion in 2007.
 India is one of the largest trading partners of the CCASG with non-oil trade between India and Dubai alone amounting to US$19 billion in 2007.
 The Persian Gulf countries have also played an important role in addressing India's energy security concerns, with Saudi Arabia and Kuwait regularly increasing their oil supply to India to meet the country's rising energy demand.
 In 2005, Kuwait increased its oil exports to India by 10% increasing the net oil trade between the two to US$4.5 billion.
 In 2008, Qatar decided to invest US$5 billion in India's energy sector.

-India has maritime security arrangement in place with Oman and Qatar.
+India has maritime security arrangements in place with Oman and Qatar.
 In 2008, a landmark defence pact was signed, under which India committed its military assets to protect "Qatar from external threats".
 There has been progress in a proposed deep-sea gas pipeline from Qatar, via Oman, to India.